anthonylilo/tooltip-nestle/README.md

 3. /get-glossary
 4. /glossary-term/{id}

+Note: *get-glossary* return a json answer for the js file.

 To see if everything works  let's create our first term!
 Go to "/add-glossary" and create a term.
 This is what the page looks like.
 ![form-glossary](https://github.com/anthonylilo/tooltip-nestle/assets/76402507/64a6a7c4-cb9d-4e41-a3d3-5a9d64613711)